 Breezy, easy and trendy.
 These breeze walls are so in fashion right now!
-I love how the intricate design really brings in an interesting juxtaposition against the very plain and simple building works of the house.
+Its intricate design really brings in an interesting juxtaposition against the very plain and simple building.
 These walls provide security and privacy whilst also making a bold statement.
-Love!

-How great is this two tone front fence!
-I love that the muted navy from the fence is paired perfectly with the details of the houses columns, window borders and front door whilst the natural wood finish nicely compliments the exposed brick on the side of the house and stairway.
-A clever design that has been executed beautifully.
+How great is this two-tone front fence!
+It’s nice to pair muted navy from the fence with the details of the houses columns, window borders and front door.
+Whilst a natural wood finish nicely compliments the exposed brick on the side of the house and stairway.

 31. Minimal bold fence

-Oh, this place just makes my heart happy.
 Clean lines, white on white, minimalism and simplicity.
-This place is just so aesthetically pleasing to the eye!
-I love the front fence that is the same white render as the house as well as the black side fence that matches perfectly with the house number.
+Make the front fence have the same white render as the house as well as the black side fence that matches perfectly with the house number.
 Also what a cool idea to turn your house number sideways!

 32. Landscape design

-This one is for the plant lovers!
-If you want to incorporate plants into your front area, then look no further – this place is for you!
-Even though the house is on a slight hill, the front concrete planter has allowed for a seamless meeting of the flat surface and the slanted pathway.
+This one is for plant lovers!
+If you want to incorporate plants into your front area, then look no further.
+Even if your house is on a slight hill, a front concrete planter can allow for a seamless meeting of the flat surface and the slanted pathway.
 The garden bed looks great in front of the main fence area which is spaced out just enough to be able to see through.

 33. Classic brick

 Classic and traditional.
-I know that rendering is all the rage right now but exposed brick fencing is just a classive that we can’t really ignore for it’s affordability.
+I know that rendering is all the rage right now but exposed brick fencing is just a classic that we can’t really ignore for its affordability.
 This brick fence installation is ever so neat and streamlined.
-And the black steel railings are a great touch that allows for more visibility.

 34. Sophisticated black steel